Ludvíkov: Geography

 Ludvíkov is located about 16 km northwest of Bruntál and 57 km north of Olomouc.
 It lies in the Hrubý Jeseník mountain range.
 The highest point is the mountain Žárový vrch at 1101 m above sea level.
 The Střední Opava stream, which is the source of the Opava River, flows along the western and northern municipal border.
 The Bílá Opava flows through the Ludvíkov village and joins the Střední Opava just outside the territory of Ludvíkov.

 History

 The first written mention of the locality is from 1672, when Johann Caspar von Ampringen, Grand Master of the Teutonic Knights, founded here the first iron works and workers began to build houses here.
 However, the village was officially founded only in 1701 by the Grand Master Francis Louis of Palatinate-Neuburg.
 The main livelihood of the inhabitants was metallurgy.
 Until World War II, the village was predominantly German-speaking.
-After the German population was expelled in 1945, the village was resettled by Czechs, Slovaks and to a small extent by Romanians.
+After the German-speaking population was expelled in 1945, the village was resettled by Czechs, Slovaks and to a small extent by Romanians.